-This topic contains 1 reply, has 2 voices, and was last updated by Yellow Jersey 1 week, 5 days ago.
+- This topic has 1 reply, 2 voices, and was last updated 3 years, 6 months ago by Yellow Jersey.

 Worldwide there has been a massive growth in e-bikes.
 They are basically electric powered pedal assist bicycles that make cycling a lot easier and great fun to ride.
 Arguably they are the most important invention in cycling since the introduction of gears more than a century ago.
 Last year in Europe, the world’s second largest market after China, more e-bikes were sold than normal bikes.

 No matter where you sit in terms of your opinion it is in everyone’s interests to get more people onto bikes, from an environmental point of view, from a health point of view and from a participation point of view.